addy-dclxvi/almighty-dotfiles/README.md

 ## Openbox (Best WM): Vinyl
 ![alt text](https://raw.githubusercontent.com/addy-dclxvi/almighty-dotfiles/master/preview-openbox.jpg) <br />
 **Openbox Theme** : Arroundie (included in this repo).
 To get the rounded corner, You need *openbox-patched* (AUR).
-Or if You are on Debian, You can read [this](https://forums.bunsenlabs.org/viewtopic.php?id=3173) discussion on BunsenLabs Forum to get it. <br />
+Or if You are on Debian (best distro), You can read [this](https://forums.bunsenlabs.org/viewtopic.php?id=3173) discussion on BunsenLabs Forum to get it. <br />
 **GTK Theme** : [Lumiere](https://github.com/addy-dclxvi/gtk-theme-collections), **Panel** : tint2 (best panel), **Running Apps** : Feh, Thunar, & vim inside termite <br />
 **Now Playing** : Led Zeppelin - Since I Have Been Loving You <br /> <br />